 What Is Slow Roll?

 Inspired by the energy, diversity, and spirit of the Slow Roll Detroit rides, Jamal Julien and Olatunji Oboi Reed founded Slow Roll Chicago in September of 2014.
 They explicitly set out to use the movement and bicycles as vehicles for social change.
-Slow Roll Chicago rides every Wednesday evening from April to October.
+Slow Roll Chicago hosts a regular ride series from May to September. from April to October.
 The ride meets at various locations & venues throughout Chicago and takes a unique route for each ride.
 Slow Roll is for everyone; all ages, skill levels and types of bikes are welcome.
 We are called Slow Roll for a reason as our slow pace keeps the group safe and gives riders a unique perspective of our great city and its beautiful neighborhoods.
 An amazing and diverse group joins us from all over the Chicago area and beyond, creating what we consider one of the greatest gatherings of all time.
 The positive energy and community driven atmosphere is what keeps people coming back and sharing the Slow Roll Chicago experience with their family and friends!
 Let's ride...

 - Community: Create community by connecting communities across racial, geographical, and social divides.

-Culture: Build an equitable, diverse, and inclusive bicycle culture in Chicago.
+- Culture: Build an equitable, diverse and inclusive bicycle culture in Chicago.
 Establish a vibrant bicycle culture in communities of color and low- to moderate-income neighborhoods on the Southside and Westside of Chicago.

-Context: Host neighborhood-based, thematic, community bicycle rides in partnership with community organizations.
+- Context: Host neighborhood-based, thematic, community bicycle rides in partnership with community organizations.
 Host group bike rides as vehicles to explore the beauty and the challenges which exist in our neighborhoods.

-Clarity: Express in consistent, inspiring, and clear terms who we are, what we do and why we do it.
+- Clarity: Express in consistent, inspiring and clear terms who we are, what we do and why we do it.
 We are a bicycle movement; we ride bikes to make our neighborhoods better.